My Roasted Butternut Squash Soup, is a classic butternut squash soup that is, in my opinion … simply perfect!

 Remove from oven and using a spatula, flip the squash halves over and allow to cool a few minutes.
 Using a spoon, scoop all the roasted squash flesh out and in to a bowl, being careful not to take any of the skin.
 Discard squash skins.
 If making the soup immediately, measure out the amount of cooked squash needed for the soup and set aside.
 Any extra squash can be refrigerated or frozen and used for another purpose.

 For the soup: In a large soup pot or Dutch oven, melt butter over medium heat.
 Add diced onion and cook, stirring, until onion has softened and is translucent, but not browned.
 Add the measured roasted squash.
-Add the chicken stock and stir to combine well. *If using the apple, add the grated apple now.
+Add the chicken broth and stir to combine well. *If using the optional shredded apple, add it now as well.
 Add the fresh thyme sprig.
-Bring to a light boil over medium -high heat, stirring occasionally, then reduce heat to medium-low and allow to simmer, uncovered, for 20-30 minutes to blend the flavours.
+Bring to a light boil over medium-high heat, stirring occasionally, then reduce heat to medium-low and allow to simmer, uncovered, for 20-30 minutes to blend the flavours.